kgmonteith/BonusFFB/docs/getting-started.md

 * `C:\Program Files (x86)\Steam\steamapps\common\Euro Truck Simulator 2\bin\win_x64\plugins\`

 ??? tip "When installed correctly, ATS/ETS2 will start with a notice that the SDK has been activated."
-    Unfortunately you will have to press OK for this message each time the game is launched.
+    Unfortunately this message cannot be deactived, you will have to press OK each time the game is launched.

 ## Configure your FFB joystick